SilasCampbell/Shock-Wave-Analysis/index.md

 $$u_i^{n+1} = u_i^n - \frac{1}{2}c_i(u_{i+1}^n - u_{i-1}^n) + \frac{1}{2}c_i^2(u_{i+1}^n - 2u_i^n + u_{i-1}^n)$$

 1. Temporal States ($u^n$ and $u^{n+1}$)

 The component ($u_i^n$) represents the velocity at grid point $i$ at the current time step $n$.
 Similarly ($u_i^{n+1}$) is the value being solved for at the next discrete time interval, $n + \Delta t$.

 2. The Local Courant Number ($c_i$)

 Defined as $c_i = \frac{u_i^n \Delta t}{\Delta x}$, this number determines how much information moves across the grid per time step.
 Because Burgers' equation is nonlinear, the algorithm calculates $c_i$ locally at every point, allowing the numerical speed to adapt to the physical velocity of the wave.

 3. The Advection Term ($-\frac{1}{2}c_i(u_{i+1}^n - u_{i-1}^n)$)

-This term utilizes a first-order central difference to approximate the spatial slope of the wave.
+This term utilizes a first-order central difference to approximate the slope of the wave at grid points $i$.
 It represents the primary "physics" of the PDE, responsible for moving the wave forward in space.
-By looking at both the left ($i-1$) and right ($i+1$) neighbors, it maintains spatial symmetry and second-order accuracy.

 4. The Dissipation Term ($+\frac{1}{2}c_i^2(u_{i+1}^n - 2u_i^n + u_{i-1}^n)$)

 This component approximates the second spatial derivative (the curvature) using a second-order central difference and acts as a stabilizer by providing numerical "smoothing".
-It detects sharp gradients that occur as $t \to t^*$ and applies a dissipative force to prevent unphysical oscillations (wiggles) and numerical "explosions".
+It detects sharp gradients that occur as $t \to t^*$ and applies a dissipative force to prevent numerical "explosions".
 By squaring the Courant number ($c_i^2$), the algorithm ensures that the smoothing effect is always positive and proportional to the local wave speed, which is a requirement for maintaining the stability of the shock front.

+## Results